Are the Laodiceans Modern Sadducees and Pharisees?

 It is true that Baptists, fundamental Methodists, and other Protestant denominations, do teach some things as we do--but they have the branches and twigs of the tree--NOT ONE OF THEM has the real TRUNK of the tree--with its MAIN BRANCHES...But Christ said to His Philadelphia era Church, that because we have but little strength, He would OPEN THOSE DOORS TO US (Rev. 3:8).

-The modern Pharisees seem to place their interpretation of what Herbert Armstrong wrote ahead of the Bible, they focus on twigs, miss the weightier matters of the law, do not have the love of God in any major way, and do not obey the Bible when it comes to proclaiming the Gospel as a witness as their top priority.
-Although the modern Pharisees seem to all have these characteristics, they seem to have separated based on their interpretation of HWA's writings--essentially human tradition--and they like the Pharisees tend to argue that their traditions are true and important--but this does not change the fact that they really are relying on their interpretations.
+Some of the modern Pharisees seem to place their interpretation of what Herbert Armstrong wrote ahead of the Bible.
+Many focus on twigs, miss the weightier matters of the law, do not have the love of God in any major way, and do not obey the Bible when it comes to proclaiming the Gospel as a witness as their top priority.
+Although the most of modern Pharisees seem to all have these characteristics, they seem to have separated based on their interpretation of HWA's writings--essentially human tradition--and they like the Pharisees tend to argue that their traditions are true and important--but this does not change the fact that they really are relying on their interpretations.
 The modern Pharisees are at best lukewarm as they, like the Pharisees of old, thought they were strict, when in reality, they rejected the true work of God.

 The modern Pharisees simply are not focusing on fulfilling Matthew 24:14.
 They do not have the same work as the Philadelphia Church did under HWA.
 And they seem not to realize why Jesus condemned the Laodiceans or the Pharisees of old.